ddeletic/Arduino-nrf9160dk/Maintenance.md

 ## Build process

 Zephyr application build process comprises two stage linking.
-If this changes, we will nave to adjust the linking process in platform.txt and perhaps tools used (gen_isr_tables may need to be updated or other tools added).
+If this changes, we will have to adjust the linking process in platform.txt and perhaps tools used (gen_isr_tables may need to be updated or other tools added).
 This is likely to be quite involved, but clues can be picked up from `ninja --verbose`